 Out of these three primary paths, many other Yoga paths arise.
 Most known are Raja Yoga or the Yoga of meditation and samadhi and Hatha Yoga or the Yoga of psychophysical techniques.
 There are many other types of Yoga, such as Mantra Yoga, Nada Yoga and Laya Yoga that deal with cosmic sound, and Prana Yoga and Kundalini Yoga that deal with internal energies.

-The Vedas as Yogic Teachings
+The Vedas as Mantric Teachings

 The Vedic mantras, starting with the oldest Rigveda, form first of all, a path of Mantra Yoga.
 The Vedas are said to manifest from the cosmic sound, OM that is the foremost of all mantras, the very Divine Word itself.
-Hindus continue to chant mantras from the Rigveda after thousands of years, such as the Gayatri Mantra to Surya/Savitri, the solar Godhead an d the Mrityunjaya Mantra to Lord Shiva in order to access the highest wisdom and grace.
-But, every one of the ten thousand verses of the Rigveda holds this mantric power.
+Hindus continue to chant mantras from the Rigveda after thousands of years, such as the Gayatri Mantra to Surya/Savitri, the Solar Godhead an d the Mrityunjaya Mantra to Lord Shiva in order to access the highest wisdom and grace.
+But, every one of the ten thousand verses of the Rigveda holds this supreme mantric power.